-Develop and implement a comprehensive water conservation program to ensure that a sufficient, economical supply of Biscayne Aquifer water is available to meet current and future water demand without degrading the environment.
+Develop and implement a comprehensive water conservation program to ensure that a sufficient, economical supply of fresh water is available to meet current and future demand for potable water without degrading the environment.

 - WS-5A.
-All potable water distribution systems shall maintain unaccounted for water loss at less than 10 percent of the water entering the system.
-The County has implemented a theft and water leak detection program to reduce water loss to less than 10 percent. - WS-5B.
-Miami-Dade County shall seek to reduce potable water consumption by domestic, industrial and institutional consumers through the continued examination and implementation of the County's Water Use Efficiency Plan which includes water conservation programs, water loss reduction efforts, a tiered rate based billing structure, landscape irrigation restrictions, and water use efficiency standards for new construction. - WS-5C.
-Promote an educational program for residential, commercial and industrial consumers which will discourage waste and conserve water. - WS-5D.
-Enforce requirements, and establish new requirements and procedures, as needed, to assure that high efficiency plumbing fixtures are used in all new residential and commercial structures and permitted renovations in accordance with Section 8-31 of the Miami-Dade County Code.
-Improved procedures for plumbing inspections and mechanisms for approving new products for installation shall be considered. - WS-5E.
+All potable water distribution systems shall reduce unaccounted for water loss to less than 10 percent of the water entering the system. - WS-5B.
+Where feasible, all potable water treatment plants and sewage treatment plants shall adopt methods which reuse water that would otherwise be consumed in the treatment process. - WS-5C.
+Miami-Dade County shall seek to reduce potable water consumption by domestic, industrial and institutional consumers through the continued examination and implementation of incentives such as conservation season and marginal cost-based rate structures. - WS-5D.
+Promote an educational program for residential, commercial and industrial consumers which will discourage waste and conserve water. - WS-5E.
+Enforce requirements, and establish new requirements and procedures, as needed, to assure that high efficiency plumbing fixtures are used in all new residential and commercial structures in accordance with Section 8-31 of the Miami-Dade County Code and in conjunction with the permitted renovations in the Florida Building Code.
+Improved procedures for plumbing inspections and mechanisms for approving products for installation shall be considered. - WS-5F.
 Miami-Dade County shall take all necessary steps to ensure that all future development shall comply with the landscape standards in Sections 18-A and 18-B of Miami-Dade County Code.